Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting.md

 - `header_name` (String) A string representing an HTTP header name.
 - `hide_client_headers` (Boolean) Optionally hide informative response headers.
 - `hour` (Number) The number of HTTP requests that can be made per hour.
-- `limit_by` (String) The entity that is used when aggregating the limits. must be one of ["consumer", "credential", "ip", "service", "header", "path", "consumer-group"]
+- `limit_by` (String) The entity that is used when aggregating the limits. must be one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "service"]
 - `minute` (Number) The number of HTTP requests that can be made per minute.
 - `month` (Number) The number of HTTP requests that can be made per month.
 - `path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
-- `policy` (String) The rate-limiting policies to use for retrieving and incrementing the limits. must be one of ["local", "cluster", "redis"]
+- `policy` (String) The rate-limiting policies to use for retrieving and incrementing the limits. must be one of ["cluster", "local", "redis"]
 - `redis` (Attributes) Redis configuration (see [below for nested schema](#nestedatt--config--redis))
 - `second` (Number) The number of HTTP requests that can be made per second.
 - `sync_rate` (Number) How often to sync counter data to the central data store.
 A value of -1 results in synchronous behavior.